SCONE: Surface Coverage Optimization in Unknown Environments by Volumetric Integration: Abstract

 \section{Abstract}

 Next Best View computation (NBV) is a long-standing problem in robotics, and consists in identifying the next most informative sensor position(s) for reconstructing a 3D object or scene efficiently and accurately.
-Like most current methods, we consider NBV prediction from a depth sensor.
-Learning-based methods relying on a volumetric representation of the scene are suitable for path planning, but do not scale well with the size of the scene and have lower accuracy than methods using a surface-based representation.
-However, the latter constrain the camera to a small number of poses.
+Like most current methods, we consider NBV prediction from a depth sensor like Lidar systems.
+Learning-based methods relying on a volumetric representation of the scene are suitable for path planning, but have lower accuracy than methods using a surface-based representation.
+However, the latter do not scale well with the size of the scene and constrain the camera to a small number of poses.
 To obtain the advantages of both representations, we show that we can maximize surface metrics by Monte Carlo integration over a volumetric representation.
-Our method scales to large scenes and handles free camera motion: It takes as input an arbitrarily large point cloud gathered by a depth sensor like Lidar systems as well as camera poses to predict NBV.
+In particular, we propose an approach, \method, that relies on two neural modules: The first module predicts occupancy probability in the entire volume of the scene.
+Given any new camera pose, the second module samples points in the scene based on their occupancy probability and leverages a self-attention mechanism to predict the visibility of the samples.
+Finally, we integrate the visibility to evaluate the gain in surface coverage for the new camera pose.
+NBV is selected as the pose that maximizes the gain in total surface coverage.
+Our method scales to large scenes and handles free camera motion: It takes as input an arbitrarily large point cloud gathered by a depth sensor as well as camera poses to predict NBV.
 We demonstrate our approach on a novel dataset made of large and complex 3D scenes.